D5D0Ds/contact_me/README.md

 # contact_me

-A new Flutter project.
+A basic Flutter project showing my basic info.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project was the starting point for my Flutter journey built few months back.

 A few resources to get you started if this is your first Flutter project: